Contact Information

 How do I invite someone else into Loom?

-If you are already a Loom user, it is very easy to invite someone else into the system: When you do this you will see a little checkbox labeled:
+If you are already a Loom user, it is very easy to invite someone else into the system:- Log in.

 This is a brand new user, so include 100 usage tokens to enable Sign Up